Hill Sprints

 What sort of hill should you use?
 Virtually any level of incline will work.
 Obviously, the steeper the hill the harder the exercise will be.
 If you have no nearby hills, steps can be a valid substitute, though I must say I don’t like stairs as much.

 What is important is length.
 I find the optimal length is whatever you can sprint in about 30 seconds.
 Go longer and you won’t be sprinting all out.
 Shorter and you don’t have enough time to even run out of breath.
-If you have a large hill just run a portion of it.
+If you have a large hill you can always just run a portion of it.

 In all your training you must keep it progressive.
 This way you know you are doing better.
 For this reason you should run the same length every time.
 Have a starting and a finish line.
 And time yourself for each one.
 Race yourself trying to beat your best time each and every time.
 It is satisfying to see over the course of a couple weeks how what took you 30 seconds before now only takes you 27.
 In this video you can see an example of this in action.
 You’ll notice me starting and stopping my watch to time.